-We first ran users through a familiarization scenario so that they get a sense of how objects and verbs are described in the MOO.
+We first ran users through a familiarization scenario so that they could get a sense of how objects and verbs are described in the MOO.
 Then they were asked to do a couple of test cases in which we helped the subjects through the cases.
 The experimental scenario consisted of getting subjects to build an interesting candy machine that gives candy only when it is kicked.
-The experimenter gave the subject a verbal description of of the scenario (the experimenter did not 'read out' the description)
+The experimenter gave the subject a verbal description of the scenario (the experimenter did not "read out" the description):

 You should build a candy machine that works only when you kick it.
-You have to make this interesting candy machine which has one candy inside it.
+You have to make this interesting candy machine that has one candy inside it.
 It also has a lever on it.
 It runs on magic coins.
 The candy machine doesn't work when you turn the lever.
 It says interesting messages when the lever is pulled.
-So if you're pulling the lever, the machine might say "oooh I malfunctioned" It also says interesting things when magic coins are put in it like "thank you for your money".
-And finally when you kick the machine, it gives the candy.
+So if you're pulling the lever, the machine might say, "Ooh, I malfunctioned."
+It also says interesting things when magic coins are put in it, like, "Thank you for your money."
+And finally, when you kick the machine, it gives the candy.

 The test scenario was hands-off for the experimenter who sat back and observed the user/MOOIDE interaction.
-The experimenter only helped if MOOIDE ran into implementation bugs, if people ignored minor syntactic nuances (e.g. comma after a when-clause) and if MOOIDE generated error messages.
+The experimenter only helped if MOOIDE ran into implementation bugs, if people ignored minor syntactic nuances (e.g., comma after a "when" clause), and if MOOIDE generated error messages.
 This was limited to once or twice in the test scenario.